jashandeep-sohi/python-blowfish/README.rst

     import blowfish
     cipher = blowfish.Cipher(
-      key = b"This is the key.
+      b"This is the key.
 It must be between 8 and 56 bytes long."
     )

 .. code:: python3